Michigan uses multiple options for High Scool Equivalency (HSE) testing, the GED®, TASC, and HiSET.

 The GED exam was revamped to make sure that it measures what colleges and employers expect of candidates, and the four content areas are: Reasoning Through Language Arts (2 hours, 35 minutes), Mathematical Reasoning (2 hours, 15 minutes), Science (1 hour, 30 minutes), and Social Studies (1 hour, 10 minutes).
 The exam is entirely computer-based and offered in English and Spanish.

 You have the option to take one module (subtest) at a time within a 2-year time frame.
-This only counts for the GED!
-The TASC and HiSET exams include five subtests in Language Reading, Language Writing, Math, Social Studies, and Science.
-These tests cannot be taken separately and are scored differently than the GED tests.
+This counts for the GED, TASC, and HiSET exams.
+These last two include five subtests in Language Reading, Language Writing, Math, Social Studies, and Science.
+These tests are scored differently than the GED.

 Michigan GED price tag